kahikatea-2021/Loyal-App/README.md

 ## Setup

-To get started, clone this repo and then in your terminal run:
+To get started, clone this repo, `cd` into the new directory then run:

 ```
-cd coffee-shop-loyalty-app
 npm i
 npm start
 ```

-If you encounter a problem starting the app after running ```npm start``` stating Expo CLI is not working, then follow these steps:
+If you encounter a problem starting the app after running ```npm start``` stating Expo CLI is not working, then run the following:

 ```
 sudo npm install --global expo-cli